oatlog/oatlog/doc/planning_report/main.typ

 There is a worst-case optimal join algorithm called generic join.
 For any variable ordering, it recursively finds the value for a variable, one at a time.
 As far as we can tell, implementing this is quite straightforward, and it is also used in egglog @relationalematching.
+Generic join performs worse in practice for some queries (has a bad constant factor), free join @freejoin1 @freejoin2 is a newly developed (2023) algorithm that unifies binary joins and generic joins.

 // @optimaljoin
 // @relationalematching